Overview

 Learning the company language is a struggle, even for veteran employees.

-My own personal experience feeling lost, confused and amassing a collection of sticky notes with business lingo made me think there has to be a better approach to communicating company language.
+My own personal experience feeling lost, confused and building my own Notion dictionary with business lingo made me think there has to be a better approach to communicating company language.

-GitHub, Word, and Excel, were the most common solutions, but still had friction
+GitHub, Word, and Notion were the most common solutions, but still had friction

 Having a dictionary doesn't mean you'll take the time to use it

-I interviewed colleagues to reflect on their previous work locations and their approach to this problem.
-I consistently heard that organizations didn't want to build a dedicated internal tool or add "another app" to their workflow just to make defining acronyms easier.
+I interviewed colleagues to reflect on how their workplaces approached this problem.
+A consistent theme was their organizations didn't want to build a dedicated internal tool or add "another app" to their workflow just to make looking up acronyms easier.
 The common alternative was building makeshift word banks that felt clunky to use.

 INCLUDE SOME KIND OF FLOW OF HOW MY SOLUTION CAN FIX THIS